ColeAmparo/ColeAmparo.github.io/essays/JavaIsntJavascript.md

 Sure it’s easy when you have a couple hours to work on a trivial program, if you look it up on google you will probably find code that you can copy.
 However when it is a timed exercise you only have the information in your brain.
-Not only do WODs convince me to study the material, they also show that failure is a part of the computer science process.
+Not only do WODs convince you to study the material, they also show that failure is a part of the computer science process.
 I am sure that I will get a DNF in one or two WODs this semester, but if I can learn from the mistakes not only will I improve